iSparta/iSparta/README.md

 # Download

 iSparta now supports macOS, Windows and Linux.
-You can download the latest version at [Official Site](http://isparta.github.io/) or previous releases at [Release](https://github.com/iSparta/iSparta/releases) page.
+You can download the latest version at our [Official Site](http://isparta.github.io/) or previous releases at [Release](https://github.com/iSparta/iSparta/releases) page.

 # Language